-With the return of Prince’s classic 80s and 90s catalog to the most popular streaming services, now’s a great time to (re?)discover the breadth of Prince’s incredible body of work.
+With the recent availability of nearly all of Prince’s catalog on the most popular streaming services, it’s a great time to (re?)discover the breadth of Prince’s incredible body of work.

-The full scale of Prince’s music is probably too much for any unfamiliar listener to just dive into; he released nearly 40 albums under his own name(s), regularly enhanced his single releases with extended versions, remixes that could sometimes comprise an entire EP on their own, and legendary B-sides that were often as strong as the single being released to radio.
+The full scale of Prince’s music is probably too much for any unfamiliar listener to just dive into; he released nearly 40 albums under his own name(s), and regularly enhanced his single releases with brand-new extended versions, remixes that could sometimes comprise an entire EP on their own, and legendary B-sides that were often as strong as the song being released to radio or MTV.
 That’s not even counting the literally hundreds of songs he wrote (and often performed on) for others.

 If you’ve never really listened to Prince’s work, there’s a reason his 80s albums are revered.
 They hold up favorably against the very best albums in pop music.